vialabdusp/planning-representation/site_plan_git/site_plan.md

     Click on the word Stroke, a new pop up window will open where you can adjust line type.
 Next to the word stroke is the line weight, it usually defaults to 1pt, adjust as needed.
 Another way to reach the stroke menu: window -> Stroke.
     4. Lock layer by clicking on the right box next to the layer's name.
 You will see a lock icon populating the box.

+- **Shadow Effect**
+1. In the layers panel-> choose all polygons in the 'building' group by clicking on the group's circle.
+2. In the top panel-> Effect -> Stylize -> Drop Shadow.
+3. X offset: -0.05.
+Y offset: -0.05.
+Blur: 0.05.
+4. Repeat process for the 'bridges' and 'docks' layers.

 ### 2. Add Background
 This stage will introduce the rectangle and pen tools in the tools panel.